mttk/mttk.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year PhD student at the [Text Analysis and Knowledge Engineering Lab](http://takelab.fer.hr/) at the University of Zagreb, supervised by [Jan Šnajder](http://www.zemris.fer.hr/~jan/).
+I'm a fourth year PhD student in NLP at the [Text Analysis and Knowledge Engineering Lab](http://takelab.fer.hr/) at the University of Zagreb, supervised by [Jan Šnajder](http://www.zemris.fer.hr/~jan/).

-What interests me are recurrent models for processing natural language data and distributed representations of words.
-In one hand, there's some obvious issues with how recurrent models process text, making it easy to approximate them or even beat their performance with fully connected nets **[1]** or even standard linear models (nbSVM).
-On the other hand, the standard word representations we use assume that each word can be represented with a single fixed dimensionality vector -- ignoring polysemy **[2]** and the difference in information value between function and content words.

-What I work on is improving both the input representations so that recurrent models have an easier task, and identifying and alleviating problems that cause recurrent, _infinite context_ models to not outeperform fixed (or zero) context models.

-1. Miller, J., & Hardt, M. (2018).
-When Recurrent Models Don't Need To Be Recurrent. arXiv preprint arXiv:1805.10369.
+My interests lie in the intersection of sparsity and interpretability.
+I'm motivated by work of Arora et al (1.) which demonstrates that a set of core meaning representations (linguistic atoms) can be learned from an embedding matrix.
+Through sharing of these representations, models can become interpretable among other benefits.
+I'm interested in making the learning process online and apt for modern NLP systems.
+Apart from that, I'm interested in interpretability of modern NLP models and to which extent is a model being interepretable a valid bias in model selection.

+I'm also very interested in traffic flow optimization.

-2. Arora, Sanjeev, et al. "Linear algebraic structure of word senses, with applications to polysemy."
+1. Arora, Sanjeev, et al. "Linear algebraic structure of word senses, with applications to polysemy."
 Transactions of the Association of Computational Linguistics 6 (2018): 483-495.